avanasear/descracker/README.md

 `descracker ciphertext.txt plaintext.txt`

 Note:\
-\t	The DES key is currently hard-coded in `src/create-crypt-file.c`, but it can be changed by modifying this file and re-running `make`.
+	The DES key is currently hard-coded in `src/create-crypt-file.c`, but it can be changed by modifying this file and re-running `make`.